-At the moment registration of vaccination in your home country is not required.
-However it is strongly advised to bring proof of your vaccination from your home country with you upon arrival in the Netherlands.
+At the moment registration for vaccination in your home country is not required.
+However, it is strongly advised to bring proof of your vaccination from your home country upon arrival in the Netherlands.
 Read more.

 It is not mandatory, but if you come to the our buildings, we ask you to take a self-test twice a week.
 If the self-test results are positive, you stay at home and make an appointment for a PCR test at the GGD.
 It is also wise to do a self-test if you have been vaccinated.
 New self-tests are available at the reception or exit of our buildings.

 Please note: only use a self-test if you don’t have symptoms.
 If this is the case, please make an appointment for a PCR test.

 The travel ban aimed at non-essential travels is lifted.
 We follow the travel advice stated by the Ministry of Foreign Affairs.
 The colour codes are leading.
 Only if the respective country indicates a positive travel advice (colour code yellow or green) then you are allowed to travel to that specific European country.